Butterfly Valves

 Pounds per Square Inch (PSI)

-A unit of measurement that signifies the level of pressure of a liquid, solid or gas in a valve system.
+A unit of measurement for the pressure of a liquid, solid, or gas in a valve system.

 Recovery

-The amount of pressure in a flow stream that is reduced as a direct result of the design of the control valve.
+The amount of pressure reduced in a flow stream due to the design of the control valve.
 Recovery is also described as the ratio of maximum downstream pressure to upstream pressure.

 Seating Torque

-The value of the turning force that is needed to close a valve.
+The turning force needed to close a valve.

 Slip on Flange

-A flange that slides over the end of piping and is then welded in place.
+A flange that slides over the end of a pipe and is then welded in place.

 Throttling